 These are commands that the assembler will understand.

 segment tells the assembler that everything below this should go in the “blah” segment.
-816 tell it that we are using a 65816 cpu. smart means automatically set the assembler to 8-bit or 16-bit depending on SEP and REP instructions. a16 sets the assembler to have 16-bit assembler instructions. a8 for 8-bit. i16 sets the assembler to have 16-bit index instructions. i8 for 8 bit. byte is to insert an 8-bit value into the ROM ($12 in this example). word is to insert a 16-bit value into the ROM ($34 then $12 in this example).
+816 tell it that we are using a 65816 cpu. smart means automatically set the assembler to 8-bit or 16-bit depending on SEP and REP instructions. a16 sets the assembler to generate 16-bit assembler instructions for the A register. a8 for 8-bit. i16 sets the assembler to have 16-bit index instructions. i8 for 8 bit index registers. “byte” is to insert an 8-bit value into the ROM ($12 in this example). “word” is to insert a 16-bit value into the ROM ($34 then $12 in this example).

 There are many other directives.
 Here are some important ones…

 to include an assembly language file in another file.